-The Bachelor of Science in Engineering degree at Central College is currently seeking accreditation from ABET, the Accrediting Board for Engineering and Technology.
+The Bachelor of Science in Engineering degree at Central College is accredited by the Engineering Accreditation Commission of ABET.
 The accreditation process is voluntary; Central chooses to go through this rigorous process to meet quality standards set by the nation’s engineering professional leaders.
-No program can be accredited, though, until it has graduated its first class.
-Central is on track to submit its self-study in May 2020, with an accrediting visit by ABET in Fall 2020.
-We will not know about full accreditation, however, until July 2021, at which time accreditation will be retroactive to the inaugural class.
-Our curriculum, faculty engagement, internships, and community partnerships are all designed with ABET’s accreditation requirements in mind.
+Central’s curriculum, faculty engagement, internships, and community partnerships are all designed with ABET’s accreditation requirements in mind.

 Engineering Program Educational Objectives

-The Central engineering program has adopted the new Criteria 3 Student Outcomes of the Accreditation Board for Engineering and Technology.
-Student’s in Central’s engineering program will gain an ability to:
+The Central engineering program has adopted the new Criteria 3 Student Outcomes of the Engineering Accreditation of ABET.
+Students in Central’s engineering program gain an ability to:

 - Identify, formulate and solve complex engineering problems by applying principles of engineering, science and mathematics.